JustinGottliebEngineering/manufacturing_test_runner/README.md

 A portfolio demonstration of a technician-facing manufacturing test application built with Python, Flask, SQLite, JavaScript, and simulated test equipment.

 The application models the architecture of a production test station without requiring proprietary hardware, production data, or vendor software.
-It executes manufacturing procedures, streams live test output to the browser, records measurements, handles failures and abort requests, and stores completed test records in a searchable SQLite history database.
+It executes manufacturing procedures, streams live output to the browser, records measurements, handles failures and abort requests, and stores completed results in a searchable SQLite history database.

 ## Screenshots